-Driving while high (e.g. after smoking or consuming cannabis) is illegal in Canada.
+Driving after smoking or consuming cannabis is illegal in Canada.
 It’s classified as impaired driving and is penalized in the same way as drinking and driving.
-If you drive while impaired by cannabis or other substances, you could be faced with a fine or criminal charges.
-Even small amounts of cannabis (even if you don’t feel it) can affect your attention, reaction time and ability to judge distances, even if you don’t feel “high.”
-It’s important not to drive after using cannabis because your brain needs to be alert and focused.
-You also want to avoid getting into a car with a driver who has used cannabis.
+If you drive while impaired by cannabis or other substances, you could face a fine or criminal charges.
+Small amounts of cannabis (even if you don’t feel it) can affect your attention, reaction time and ability to judge distances.
+It’s also important to avoid getting into a car with a driver who has used cannabis.

 How can I get support?

 If you use cannabis, it’s important to know how to stay healthy, keep yourself safe and get support.
-Here are some strategies that can lower your risk, if you choose to use cannabis:
+Here are some things that can lower your risk if you choose to use cannabis:

 - avoid mixing cannabis with alcohol or other drugs, as this can drastically intensify its effects

-- try the “low and slow” approach, or a little bit over a longer period of time, when consuming cannabis (edibles), as it takes longer to feel the effects (up to a few hours)
+- try the “low and slow” approach, or a little bit over a longer period of time, particularly when consuming cannabis in an edible form, as it takes longer to feel the effects (up to a few hours)